cucumber/docs/content/docs/cucumber/state.md

 #
 ```

-Our step definition should now be working except that we have to tell Cucumber to use our custom object factory.
+Now we have to tell Cucumber to use our custom object factory.
 There are several ways how this could be accomplished.

-### The command line
+### Using the command line

-When Cucumber is run from the command line, the custom object factory can be specified as class name argument.
+When Cucumber is run from the command line, the custom object factory can be specified as argument.

 ```bash
 java io.cucumber.core.cli.Main --object-factory com.example.app.CustomObjectFactory
 ```

-### The property file
+### Using the property file

-Cucumber makes use of a properties file (`cucumber.properties`) when it exists.
+Cucumber makes use of a properties file (`cucumber.properties`) if it exists.
 The custom object factory can be
 specified in this file and will be picked up when Cucumber is running.
 The following entry needs to be available
 in the `cucumber.properties` file: